transloadit/uppy/website/src/docs/xhrupload.md

 ### `limit: 5`

 Limit the amount of uploads going on at the same time.
-Setting this to `0` means there is no limit on concurrent uploads.
+Setting this option to `0` means no limit on concurrent uploads.

 ### `responseType: ''`

 The response type expected from the server, determining how the `xhr.response` property should be filled.
 The `xhr.response` property can be accessed in a custom [`getResponseData()`](#getResponseData-responseText-response) callback.
 This option sets the [`XMLHttpRequest.responseType`][XHR.responseType] property.
-Only '', 'text', 'arraybuffer', 'blob' and 'document' are widely supported by browsers, so it's recommended to use one of those.
-The default is the empty string, which is equivalent to 'text' for the `xhr.response` property.
+Only `''`, `'text'`, `'arraybuffer'`, `'blob'` and `'document'` are widely supported by browsers, so it’s recommended to use one of those.
+The default is the empty string, which is equivalent to `'text'` for the `xhr.response` property.

 ### `withCredentials: false`

-Indicates whether or not cross-site Access-Control requests should be made using credentials.
+Indicates whether cross-site Access-Control requests should be made using credentials.

 ### `locale: {}`